Reviewed by: Aaron Stewart, MD, Obstetrics & Gynecology

 Reading the sonogram from a prenatal ultrasound is easy if you know what to look for.
-For example, black areas indicate amniotic fluid, shades of gray represent soft tissue and solid colors are hard tissue.
+For example, black areas generally indicate fluid, such as amniotic fluid or blood.
+Bright white areas indicate solid structures such as bone.
+In between would be shades of gray that would represent organ structures.
 With that in mind, identifying things like the baby’s head or legs can help you get oriented.

 Learn More or Get Treatment with Baptist Health

 Baptist Health is committed to partnering with you on your journey to health.
 Learn more about our imaging and diagnostic services, mother and baby care, or women’s health services to get up-to-date information on common conditions, procedures, and treatment.

 Don’t put your health on hold.
 Find a Baptist Health provider near you today, get the care you need, and get back to life.Find a Provider